Forms & Templates

 Non-academic certificates, such as certificates of participation (NOT printed on student transcript), are administered by and "housed" in the College of Extended Education and Global Engagement (CEEGE).
 (Policy Governing Proposed Minors, Academic Credit-Granting Certificates, and Concentrations, 12/2021)

-To propose a new certificate, navigate to Curriculog, click on the PROGRAM: [catalog year] New Minor / Certificate Form, then click on the checkmark to begin the proposal.
+To propose a new certificate, navigate to Modern Campus Curriculum, click on the PROGRAM: [catalog year] New Minor / Certificate Form, then click on the checkmark to begin the proposal.

 - New certificates do not require the CSU Chancellor's Office's approval, however, they do require WSCUC's review.
 Therefore, a copy of the WSCUC Substantive Change Program Screening Form must be submitted with the proposal.